hugohammer/xaieval/README.md

 # Evaluating XAI methods by predicting from explanations

 Experiment code for the paper.
-Rewritten from scratch; it does not share code with the bachelor thesis.

 Every explanation method induces a predictor.
 This code builds that predictor for PDP, ALE, SHAP and LIME, and measures how well it predicts on held-out data against two targets: the original outcome `y`, and the black box's own score `f(x)` (an out-of-sample, global fidelity measure).